Enjoy this Dutch Oven Apple Crisp recipe on your next camping trip or baked at home. It is the perfect taste of fall in one bite!

 Apple Crumble in Dutch Oven Directions

 It is time to start baking at the campground.
 Prep the charcoal briquettes using a charcoal chimney.
-You will need 8 for the bottom and 16 for the top, but it is a good idea to add a few extra for backup.
+You will need 8 for the bottom and 16 for the top, but adding a few extra for backup is a good idea.

 Preheat your Dutch oven over the campfire to speed up the backing process.